 Hosting a show every week, 52 weeks a year, is a big volunteer commitment.
 There are many other reasons your favorite show may have gone away, and sometimes the volunteer's reason for resigning is personal.
 Syndicated shows often disappear because the show is simply no longer produced.
 Lack of funding for the show is often the reason here.

-For a more detailed explanation of why a certain show is not on the air, e-mail program director This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+For a more detailed explanation of why a certain show is not on the air, e-mail program director Brian Craig.

 WEVL is always looking for creative volunteers, and we want to hear your ideas for a radio show you'd like to host.
 Previous radio experience is not necessary.